Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 where $\kappa(t)$ defines the pump profile, and $\rho_{00}(t)$ satisfies Eq. \eqref{eq: rho00 equation}.
 The final state is also a steady state with a nonzero probability of finding an excited atom, as shown in Fig. \ref{fig: lambda gammas} (d).
 The stochastic averages converge to incorrect values, and the three-body operator becomes unstable for later time moments.

-We attempt to regularize these issues by introducing non-radiative damping of the excited state to the ground states ($3\rightarrow 1,2$) with a rate $\Gamma$
+We attempt to regularize these issues by introducing non-radiative damping of the excited state to the ground states ($3\rightarrow 1, 2$) with a rate $\Gamma$

-where $g = 1,2$.
-Consequently, the excited state is depopulated at a rate of $2\Gamma$.
-We found the damping rates sufficient to regularize populations and intensities in Fig. \ref{fig: lambda gammas} (b, c) and (e, f).
-However, the three-operator correlator still does not converge.
-The explanation is that the ensemble does not simply evolve into a mixture of ground states.
-Calculations based on Ref. \cite{Sukharnikov2023} reveal that the system evolves into a steady state with the following non-zero correlation:
+~ ~ where $g = 1,2$.
+Consequently, the excited state is depopulated at a rate of $2\Gamma$. {We found the damping rates sufficient to regularize populations and intensities in Fig. \ref{fig: lambda gammas} (b, c) and (e, f).
+However, the three-operator correlator still does not converge, { although it shows a right trend.
+A possible} explanation is that the ensemble does not simply evolve into a mixture of ground states.
+Calculations based on Ref. \cite{Sukharnikov2023} reveal that the system in {Fig.~\ref{fig: lambda gammas} (c)} evolves into a steady state with the following non-zero correlation:

 where $ss$ stands for steady state.
-As the product $\rho_{12}^{(ss)} \rho_{21}^{(ss)}$ becomes negative upon averaging, it indicates that the coherences $\rho_{12}(t)$ and $\rho_{21}(t)$ are non-Hermitian at the level of single realizations.
-This outcome contradicts the intended purpose of our drift gauge, and as a result, our formalism does not accurately reproduce the final state.
-The coherences between the ground states $\rho_{g_1 \not = g_2}(t)$ are not damped by any additional non-radiative decay, which does not prevent instabilities and slow convergence of the observables involving $\rho_{g_1 \not = g_2}(t)$, such as the analyzed three-particle correlator.
-Effective regularization would require either stronger decoherence to prevent the buildup of the correlations or the introduction of another dissipation channel for $\rho_{g_1 \not = g_2}(t)$.
+As the product $\rho_{12}^{(ss)} \rho_{21}^{(ss)}$ becomes negative upon averaging, it indicates that the coherences $\rho_{12}(t)$ and $\rho_{21}(t)$ are non-Hermitian at the level of single realizations. {This nontrivial dynamics may cause slow convergence of the three-operator correlators observed in Fig. \ref{fig: lambda gammas}.} The coherences between the ground states $\rho_{g_1 \not = g_2}(t)$ are not damped by any additional non-radiative decay, which does not prevent slow convergence of the observables involving $\rho_{g_1 \not = g_2}(t)$, such as the analyzed three-particle correlator.
+Effective regularization would require either stronger decoherence to prevent the buildup of the correlations or the introduction of another dissipation channel for $\rho_{g_1 \not = g_2}(t)$.}